uxlfoundation/oneapi-construction-kit/doc/overview/tutorials/creating-a-new-mux-target/running-new-target-script.rst

        $ONEAPI_CON_KIT_PATH/scripts/new_target_templates/refsi.json \
        --external-dir $PWD

-The first parameter is the path to the ``OneAPI Construction Kit``.
+The first parameter is the path to the ``oneAPI Construction Kit``.
 The second parameter is the `json` file discussed previously.
 The third parameter is the external directory which `ComputeAorta` will require for building the new target.